Princess Helena of Nassau

 Princess Helena of Nassau (Prinzessin Helene Wilhelmine Henriette Pauline Marianne von Nassau-Weilburg; 18 August 1831 – 27 October 1888) was the daughter of William, Duke of Nassau, and the wife of George Victor, Prince of Waldeck and Pyrmont.

 Early life

 Helena was born at Wiesbaden, Duchy of Nassau.
-She was the ninth child of William, Duke of Nassau (1792–1839), by his second wife Princess Pauline of Württemberg (1810–1856), daughter of Prince Paul of Württemberg.
-She was the half-sister of Adolphe, Grand Duke of Luxembourg (then Hereditary Prince of Nassau).
+She was the ninth child of William, Duke of Nassau, with his second wife Princess Pauline of Württemberg, daughter of Prince Paul of Württemberg.
+She was the half-sister of Adolphe, Grand Duke of Luxembourg (then Hereditary Prince of Nassau), and full-sister to Sophia, Queen of Sweden and Norway.
 She was related to the Dutch royal family and also, distantly, to the British royal family through her father and mother, both were descendants of King George II of Great Britain.

 Marriage and family

 Princess Helena married on 26 September 1853 in Wiesbaden to George Victor, Prince of Waldeck and Pyrmont, son of George II, Prince of Waldeck and Pyrmont.